Arapahoe Creek: Geography

+Course

-The stream headwaters arise in southwest Nodaway County about 4.5 miles southwest of the community of Barnard and west of U.S. Route 71.
+The stream headwaters arise in southwest Nodaway County about 4.5 miles southwest of the community of Barnard and west of US 71.
 The stream flows south into Andrew County and flows southwest to its confluence with the Nodaway River about 2.5 miles northwest of the community of Fillmore.
 Holt County lies on the west side of the Nodaway River at the confluence.

-Arapahoe Creek was named after the Arapaho Native Americans.
+Tributaries

+The stream has three named tributaries: Pedlar Creek, Newland Creek, and Owl Creek, all of which join the Arapahoe Creek in Andrew County.